akien-mga/godot-old-wiki/gdscript.md

 ##  Functions

 Functions always belong to a class.
-The scope priority for variable look-up is: local -> class member -> global. â€œselfâ€ is provided as an option for accessing class members but is not always required (and must *not* be defined as the first parameter, like in Python).
-For performance reasons, functions are not considered class members, so they canâ€™t be referenced directly.
+The scope priority for variable look-up is: local -> class member -> global. "self" is provided as an option for accessing class members but is not always required (and must *not* be defined as the first parameter, like in Python).
+For performance reasons, functions are not considered class members, so they can't be referenced directly.
 A function can return at any point.
 The default return value is null.

 ```python
 func myfunction(a, b):